Morlanrith/TRRA/README.md

 Transform Hotkey: An additional hotkey for use with the new weapons in this mod.
 Causes the weapons to change from one form to another.

 It should go without saying, but I do not own the copyright to the weapon designs implemented in this mod.
-These are owned by Rooster Teeth Productions, LLC.
+These are owned by VIZ Media, LLC.

 Some sound effects used from:
 - https://mixkit.co/